What your $80K salary actually buys here

 Take the free city match →

 ZipSage City Comparison Tool is for informational purposes only.
-Data includes rent and home prices from verified public sources, FBI UCR crime data where available and modeled estimates where not, Walk Score data, state tax data from public records, and HRC Municipal Equality Index scores.
+Take-home pay calculations use a 14% effective federal tax assumption, 7.65% FICA, and each state's top marginal income tax rate.
+Mortgage math uses 20% down on the median home at the current 30-year fixed rate from FRED.
+Purchasing power adjustment uses BEA Regional Price Parities at the state level.
+Data includes rent and home prices from verified public sources, FBI UCR crime data where available and modeled estimates where not, Walk Score data, state tax data from public records, BEA RPP cost of living data, and HRC Municipal Equality Index scores.
 Not financial, legal, tax, or real estate advice. © 2026 ZipSage LLC · Terms · Privacy